-Figure 1 is a Google Earth image showing the location and results from the survey of dissolved oxygen levels down the Darling River on 17 July from Lake Pamamaroo, through Menindee town and down past the junction with the inflow from Lake Menindee.
-The results show that dissolved oxygen levels in the Darling River were well above critical levels for fish health with the lowest result of 8.4 mg/L recorded near Menindee town.
+Figure 2 is a Google Earth image showing the location and results from the survey of dissolved oxygen levels down the Darling River on 27 June from Lake Pamamaroo, through Menindee town and down past the junction with the inflow from Lake Menindee.
+The results show that there was a gradual decrease in oxygen levels with distance down the Darling River, with a slightly more rapid decline downstream from the Menindee railway bridge.
+The lowest result was immediately upstream of the Darling River-Menindee Creek junction (6.64 mg/L).
+This is much higher than the result collected at this site on 14 June (3.46 mg/L).
+Dissolved oxygen levels in the Darling River improve again following dilution by the oxygenated water being released from Lake Menindee.
 As a general guide, native fish and other large aquatic organisms require at least 2 mg/L of dissolved oxygen to survive but may begin to suffer if levels are below 4 to 5 mg/L for prolonged periods.